GPTZero 9 min read

 The 2023 Texas A&M case made this concrete.
 The Washington Post covered the incident — an instructor used ChatGPT itself as a detector (which it cannot do; ChatGPT will hallucinate that it wrote any text you paste in) and threatened to fail an entire graduating senior class.
 The university eventually cleared every student.
 But the incident is a reminder that detector outputs are routinely treated as ground truth by people who do not understand how the math works.

-When GPTZero fails — common bypass scenarios
+When GPTZero fails — where the classifier breaks

 Across the hybrid bucket of our 25 essays, the failures clustered into three categories.
 The first was light human edit — a student takes ChatGPT's draft, rewrites two paragraphs in their own voice, and hands it in.
 GPTZero caught these maybe a third of the time.
 The detector is essentially asking what proportion of sentences look AI, and a few hand-rewritten paragraphs dilute the signal.